skids/perl6sum/README.md

       # assuming $md has a Sum in it, or was constrained when defined.
       $md .= new;

+   If you are concerned about tying up crypto resources, the only thing to worry about is to ensure you finalize the object before discarding it.
+The backends should be smart enough to free up resources promptly upon finalization.

 6) Just about everything in perl 6 has a .clone method, including Sum objects.
 However, not all back-ends